mohitr7/data-science/README.md

 Miscellaneous:
 1) data-augmentation-on-cnn-using-keras: Classifying images into different classes on a very small dataset using Data Augmentation.
 Applying CNN using Keras on TensorFlow backend.
+Using Keras in-built functions for Data Augmentation.

+2) camera-calibration-with-opencv-python: Using OpenCV with Python to perform camera calibration.